-Full-time students enrolled in the 5.0-credit M.A. program are expected to complete PHIL 5850, PHIL 5900, 2.0 further credits, and to submit the completed thesis or research essay approval form by the end of the second term of study.
+Full-time students enrolled in the 5.0-credit M.A. program are expected to complete PHIL 5850, PHIL 5900and 2.0 further credits by the end of the second term of study.
+The thesis or research essay approval form should be submitted by the end of the fourth week of the third term of study.
 All full-time students are expected to submit the thesis or research essay by the end of the fourth term of study.

-Part-time students enrolled in the 5.0 credit M.A. program are expected to complete PHIL 5850, PHIL 5900, 2.0 further credits, and to submit the completed thesis or research essay approval form by the end of the third year of study.
+Part-time students enrolled in the 5.0 credit M.A. program are expected to complete PHIL 5850, PHIL 5900 and 2.0 further credits by the end of the third year of study.

+The thesis or research essay approval form should be submitted by the end of the second month of the fourth year of study.
 All part-time students are expected to submit the thesis or research essay by the end of the fifth year of study.